Faculty

 Dr. Gusev is a faculty member at the Innovations Center for Biomedical Informatics (ICBI) of the Georgetown University Medical Center.
 He leads, supervises and trains a group of bioinfomaticians, postdocs and graduate students in the data science group that is responsible for data management, processing, analysis and integration for several large scale multi-institutional projects such as the Georgetown Database of Cancer (G-DOC), Center for Systems Biology of Cancer (U54) and NCI designated In Silico Research Center of Excellence (ISRCE) as well as design of the workflows for Globus Genomics.
 Globus Genomcis is a cloud based platform for management, analysis and integration of large volume of data generated by Next generation Sequencing technologies.
 Dr. Gusev’s research focuses on biomarkers discovery based on gene expression, DNA copy number alterations, RNAseq and DNAseq data, variant analysis,and small non-coding RNA-seq data.
 The data types also include differential expression of mRNA, microRNA, proteins and metabolites in human cancers and other diseases.
 He also has more than 20 years of research and teaching experience in computational modeling and systems biology analysis for cancer research with 10 years of experience in microRNA-related research.
 His complete list of publications and citation index is available at Google Scholar: http://scholar.google.com/citations?user=ci76o44AAAAJ.

-Bassem Haddad, MD
+Bassem Haddad, M.D.

 Professor, Oncology and Obstetrics and Gynecology